joyblanks/sp-devops/README.md

 There are very few custom sites built on modern Front-End frameworks on Sharepoint Online 365.
 Its a big hassle to manage the deployment which is completely manual.
 To address this problem I have created this library and is being used in a project of mine

-Will post a sample site written in Angular and is managed by sp-devops to deploy to sharepoint and its databases/lists are being created by it.
+Checkout [**ng-sharepoint**](https://github.com/joyblanks/ng-sharepoint) (https://github.com/joyblanks/ng-sharepoint), a sample project written in Angular and is managed by `sp-devops` to deploy to sharepoint and its databases/lists are being created by it.

 # Installation
 As a dev dependency in your project